 - Malware or Viruses on your Computer: If you suspect this is the case, you should run a scan with an anti-malware program to remove any malicious software.

 How To Fix DNS_PROBE_FINISHED_BAD_CONFIG Error

 If you are facing a DNS_PROBE_FINISHED_BAD_CONFIG error after restarting your router, the router is having trouble resolving DNS addresses.
 This error message means a problem with your router’s DNS address.

 This error will show only if you are connected to a Wi-Fi network that does not have a good DNS server.
-It indicates that the router is unable to connect to any DNS servers, which can result in some severe problems.
+It indicates that the router cannot connect to any DNS servers, which can result in severe problems.

 This error can be seen on the browser’s homepage when you open a web page or any app or software.
 When this error appears, you must restart the router.
-So, you must restart the router to resolve the issues.
+So, restarting the router to resolve the issues would be best.

 Here are the steps to restart your router:

 - First of all, disconnect the router from the power source.

 - Now, press and hold the reset button on the router for a few seconds.

 - Release the reset button and wait for a couple of seconds.